hparsa741/311_Service_Request/README.md

     1. Cell 16, question 1
     2. Cell 22, question 2
     3. Cells 23, 24 and 25, question 3

+## Complaint-index
+To address question 3, complaint-index is calculated by deviding normalized complaint count by normalized population for each borough.
+Normalized population and complaint count are in turn calculated by deviding each borough's respective value by total sum.

+So complaint-index 1 indicates that ratio of borough's complaint count to overall complaint count equals that of its population.

 ## Assumptions
 Only one assumption was made prior to this data analysis.
 The main concern is to have valid input data